chinmaykrishnroy/PyPlayer/executables/readme.txt

-decompress it using any archieving tool to generate .exe file.
+uncompress it using any archieving tool to generate .exe file.